Happening-Community/requests-and-offers/documentation/specifications.md

 Key aspects of administrator and moderator roles and access include:

-- **Exclusive Access to Administration Zome and UI**: Administrators and moderators are granted special access to the `Administration` zome and user interface, enabling them to effectively carry out their duties, including the verification of persons, organizations, and projects.
+- **Exclusive Access to Administration Zome and UI**: Administrators and moderators are granted special access to the `Administration` zome and user interface, enabling them to effectively carry out their duties, including the verification of users, organizations, and projects.
 - **Administrators anchor**: The `administrators` anchor is an index of all the administrators of the network.
 It's what allows the recognition of the administrators.
 - **Moderators anchor**: The `moderators` anchor is an index of all the moderators of the network.
 It's what allows the recognition of the moderators.
 - **Progenitor pattern to recognize the first agent**: The first agent in the network is designated as the progenitor.
 When the progenitorcreate his user profile, the agent becomes the first administrator.

 #### 4.6.1 Links

-- **AdministratorsPerson**: A link from the `administrators` anchor to a person.
+- **AdministratorsUser**: A link from the `administrators` anchor to a user.
 It is an index of all the administrators of the network.
-- **ModeratorsPerson**: A link from the `moderators` anchor to a person.
+- **ModeratorsUser**: A link from the `moderators` anchor to a user.
 It is an index of all the moderators of the network.

 #### 4.6.2 User Interface

-Administrators have access to the Administration Dashboard, a specialized part of the user interface that includes pages for managing administrators, persons, projects, organizations, requests, and offers.
+Administrators have access to the Administration Dashboard, a specialized part of the user interface that includes pages for managing administrators, users, projects, organizations, requests, and offers.
 This dashboard also incorporates search functionality and special reports, providing administrators with comprehensive tools for network management.

 Moderators have access to the same Administration Dashboard, but without the Administrators mangement page.